lgommans/oskalisti/README.md

 Let's say you use it with your mom and dad.

-- Throughout the year, your mom might mention that she'd like to visit a museum far away, or maybe your dad complains about the crappy hand mixer while baking.
+- Throughout the year, your mom might mention that she'd like to visit a museum far away, or maybe your dad complains about the crappy hand mixer while baking
-- You add these things to their list.
+- You add these things to their wishlists
-- When mom's birthday comes around, your dad and you can look at her list.
+- When mom's birthday comes around, your dad and you can look at her list, striking off items you decided to give to avoid double gifting
 - She probably forgot that she ever mentioned this museum to you, so gifting her the day trip is a nice surprise!